HackingLZ/adb/README.md

   -d, --debug           -d --debug : print debug statements and playbook for
                         each document
   -v VBASTOMP, --vbastomp VBASTOMP
-                        -v --vba-stomp : a file or directory of files in which to stomp the vba source
+                        -v --vba-stomp : VBA stomp each document as they are built
 ```